pangpang20/dbt-gaussdbdws/README.md

 ## dbt-gaussdbdws

-The `dbt-gaussdbdws` package contains all of the code enabling dbt to work with a gaussdbdws database.
-For more information on using dbt with gaussdbdws, consult [the docs](https://docs.getdbt.com/docs/profile-gaussdbdws).
+The `dbt-gaussdbdws` package contains all of the code enabling dbt to work with huawei gaussdb or gaussdb(dws) database.
+For more information on using dbt with dbt-gaussdbdws, consult [the docs](https://docs.getdbt.com/docs/profile-gaussdbdws).

 ## Getting started